 - Winter Garden

 Visit Locations & Hours or call 407.835.7323 for hours at individual branches.

 - Governed by a five-member Library Board of Trustees

 Orlando’s first library, the Albertson Public Library, was founded in 1923.
 The Orlando Public Library building was dedicated in 1966 and later expanded in the 1980s.
 Today, the landmark 290,000-square-foot building encompasses an entire city block.
 To respond to area growth, the number of branch locations has doubled since 1980.

 Serving more than one million Orange County Residents.
 (Exclusive of residents of cities of Winter Park and Maitland)

 More than 1.7 million items in the collection.

-The majority of its funding comes from property taxes supplemented by state aid, fines and fee collections, grants and donations.
+The majority of its funding comes from property taxes supplemented by fee collections, grants and donations.
+A portion of our materials have been funded under the provisions of the State Aid to Libraries Grant program, administered by the Florida Department of State’s Division of Library and Information Services.
 Key expenditures include the cost of operating the libraries and maintaining the collection of materials.
 The library receives its funding through a special Library taxing district formed in 1980.
-The Friends of the Library, a separate fundraising arm, generates additional revenues through book sales at the branches and proceeds from Gifts & Greetings and The Third Floor Bookstore - both located at the Orlando Public Library.
+The Friends of the Library, a separate fundraising arm, generates additional revenues through book sales at the branches and proceeds from Gifts & Greetings and The Third Floor Bookstore – both located at the Orlando Public Library.